OWASP/www-project-developer-guide/draft/09-training-education/01-vulnerable-apps/02-webgoat.md

 Try all the WebGoat lessons, they will certainly inform and educate.
 Use WebGoat in demonstrations of your favourite attack chains.
-Exercise Zap and Burp Suite against WebGoat, or other attack tools you have with you.
+Exercise available attack tools against WebGoat.

 Try out the WebGoat desktop environment by running `docker run -p 127.0.0.1:3000:3000 webgoat/webgoat-desktop` and navigating to `http://localhost:3000/`.